Shola-Ayeotan/Graph-Based-Recommender-System/README.md

-# Project: Graph-Based Recommendation System for an eCommerce Platform
+# Graph-Based Recommendation System for an eCommerce Platform

 ## Overview
 This project developed a Graph-based recommendation system for an eCommerce platform, leveraging user purchase and search history to recommend products.
 By transforming user interaction data into graph embeddings and using ANN-FAISS model, the system aimed to enhance product discoverability and user experience.